Frequently Asked Questions

 Similar to 119 from mobile phones, the number 19 is used to directly contact a police station in Madagascar.
 This provides a more direct line of communication than the general emergency number 17 or 117 from mobile phones, which connect to the nearest police station.

-Knowing how to handle emergency numbers is crucial for any application dealing with Malagasy phone numbers.
-These short codes provide direct access to vital services, and your system should recognize and prioritize them accordingly.
+Handle emergency numbers correctly in any application dealing with Malagasy phone numbers.
+These short codes provide direct access to vital services.
+Configure your system to recognize and prioritize them.

 Emergency Contact Numbers

-Madagascar's emergency response system utilizes dedicated short codes:
+Madagascar's emergency response system uses dedicated short codes:

-When calling emergency services, remain calm and clearly state:
+When calling emergency services, remain calm and state:

 Service Provider Landscape

-Mobile Number Portability (MNP) significantly impacts how you should design your validation systems.
-You need to account for the possibility of numbers changing providers while retaining their original format.
+Mobile Number Portability (MNP) impacts how you design your validation systems.
+Account for numbers changing providers while retaining their original format.

 Implementation and Benefits